-Meanwhile, the whole time, Ivello had been listening at the shop’s back door.
-Entering, he was met by Thrandi coming up the stairs, who sharply ordered him out and to the front of the shop as Ivello told him they had something to discuss.
-He’d overheard him talking to Jak and the guards, and didn’t know who he was, but wanted to know how he was mixed up in this whole awful affair.
-As Thrandi shouted at him again to get out, Ivello told him to turn around and go back downstairs and they would talk, which sounded quite threatening to the seasoned agent.
-Eyes narrowing, he warned Ivello to leave this instant…and then hopped back as Ivello’s quarterstaff came sweeping towards his legs.
-Taking a wand out of his pocket, he warned Ivello again that if he didn’t leave now, he wouldn’t leave of his own power.
-Ivello begged again to know who Thrandi was to Jak, and then promptly slumped against the wall as a ball of acid streaked out of Thrandi’s wand, hitting him square in the chest as the old man disappeared down into the cellar and locked the door behind him.
+While his friends had tackled this new roadblock head-on, Ivello had been listening at the shop’s back door.
+Letting himself in, he was met by Thrandi coming up the stairs, who sharply ordered him out and to the front of the shop as Ivello told him they had something to discuss.
+He’d overheard the old man talking to Jak and the guards, and didn’t know who he was, but wanted to know how he was mixed up in this whole awful affair.
+As Thrandi shouted at him again to get out, Ivello told him to turn around and go back downstairs and they would talk, which sounded like a threat to the seasoned agent.
+Eyes narrowing, he warned Ivello to leave that instant…and then hopped back as Ivello’s quarterstaff came sweeping towards his legs.
+Producing a wand from his pocket, he warned Ivello again that if he didn’t leave now, he wouldn’t leave of his own power.
+Ivello begged to know who Thrandi was to Jak, and then promptly slumped against the wall as a ball of acid streaked out of Thrandi’s wand, hitting him square in the chest as the old man disappeared down into the cellar and locked the door behind him.
 Frantically brushing the acid off his clothes to save himself from a nasty burn, Ivello still wasn’t ready to give up.
 He pulled a scroll out of his stachel and used it to conjure himself a set of lockpicks, but not being a skilled thief or infiltrator, he was unable to do much with them.
-Failing to pick the lock, he banged on the door, yelling at Thrandi that he wouldn’t get away with this.
+Banging on the door, he yelled at Thrandi that he wouldn’t get away with this.

-Over at the Thrashk enclave, Lestok and Kayde had indeed beaten the patrol to the punch…and the gnome had an idea.
-He made his way into the main building and declared to the half-orc clerk that he had come to file a complaint for the arrest of an innocent companion – a very important contractor of Morgrave University!
-As he began to fill out the form under the half-orc’s surly eye, the patrol returned with Jak and Aruget.
+At the Tharashk enclave on the other side of the district, Lestok and Kayde had indeed beaten the patrol to the punch…and the gnome had an idea.
+He entered the main building and declared to the half-orc clerk that he had come to file a complaint for the arrest of an innocent companion – a very important contractor of Morgrave University.
+As he began to fill out a form under the half-orc’s surly eye, the patrol returned with Jak and Aruget.
 Making their way past the desk, the two were stripped of their belongings before being placed in two small cells with a stone wall separating them.
-As the female orc who had taken the speaking stone from Lestok began filling out paperwork of her own, Jak noticed that she wasn’t doing it very quickly, because she kept taking sidelong glances at him.
-Aruget called to her to ask how long they’d be held, to which she replied that his sentence would be up to the Captain for obstructing House business, but that Jak would be there a while.
+As the female orc who had taken the speaking stone from Lestok began filling out paperwork of her own, Jak noticed that she wasn’t doing it very quickly, and kept taking sidelong glances at him.
+Aruget called to her to ask how long they’d be held, to which she replied that his sentence would be up to her captain for obstructing House business, but that Jak would be there a while.
 Then she reached into her desk and pulled something out, speaking in a low voice as her eyes narrowed.
 She looked directly at Jak this time, came to the cell bars, and held out the speaking stone.
-Jak promptly accused her of entrapment, to which she said that someone on the other end wanted to speak with him, and that the gnome wanted him to have it.
-Correctly identifying it as a touch-activated speaking stone, she kept a firm grip on it while Jak cautiously slid his hand through the bars of the door and heard an all too familiar voice.
+Refusing to take it, Jak accused her of entrapment, to which told him that someone on the other end wanted to speak with him, and that the gnome had wanted him to have it.
+Correctly identifying it as a touch-activated speaking stone, she kept a firm grip on it while Jak cautiously placed his hand on it through the bars of the door and heard an all too familiar voice.

 Back in the jail, the female orc returned after a changing of the guard, looking very concerned.
 She whispered to Jak that Aruget would not be released as promised, as the Captain had received new orders from the Brelish government to apprehend the whole party, because they were looking for something the group had – which Jak assumed to be the rest of the Ashen Crown.
 He replied that they didn’t have it, Tik did, and begged her to find his friends and get them out of the city.
 He was paying for his past, but they didn’t deserve to.
 She asked him what word he’d like passed on , and Jak repeated not to come for him.
 As she turned to leave, Jak pointed out Aruget’s House Deneith connection in the hope that might help him, and warned her to not tell anyone she’d ever helped him.

-Back in the jail, Aruget leaned against the cell wall and whispered to Jak that he was hoping to get out of this mess – was Jak?
+Back at the Tharashk enclave, Aruget leaned against the cell wall and whispered to Jak that he was hoping to get out of this mess – was Jak?
 Jak confided in Aruget his deepest secret: that he was a Dark Lantern who had screwed up for the Citadel in the past, and was now paying the price.
 As he tried to whisper the story of his downfall to Aruget, he began to sob, which the guard found very interesting, and he came over to listen in.
-As the guard tried to join the conversation, Aruget snapped at him to shut up, and asked Jak what he hoped to achieve, to which the downtrodden young man simply replied that he just wanted to go home.
-At that, the door opened, and Korbus told the curious guard that the Captain wanted to speak with him.
-Unlocking the cells, she handed the keys at Aruget and told him where to find Kayde, and asked her to knock him out.
+As the guard tried to join the conversation, Aruget snapped at him to shut up, asking Jak what he hoped to achieve, to which the downtrodden young man replied that he just wanted to go home.
+At that, the door opened, and Korbus told the curious guard that the captain wanted to speak with him.
+Unlocking the cells, she handed the keys at Aruget, told him where to find Kayde, and asked her to knock him out and make it look good.
 Aruget complied, dropping her to the ground.
 But Jak had other plans.

-Outside at a safe distance, the hobgoblin blademark quickly found Kayde.
+At a safe distance from the enclave, Aruget soon found Kayde.
 Telling him to trust him, Kayde reached out and disguised both Aruget and the unconscious changeling on his shoulder.
-With that, he declared that it was time to make their way to the Kordenga…
+With that, he declared that it was time to make their way to the Kordenga.

 Behind the Scenes